mrowrpurr/Mods/README.md

 - Touring Carriages
 - Simply Knock (w/ updated DLL)
 - Sexlab Survival
-  - _For license systen, map requirement, more expensive inns, and general misogyny_
   - _Requires Sexlab and Sexlab triggers_
+  - _For license system, map requirement, more expensive inns, and general misogyny, all other features are disabled!_
-  - _No Sexlab animations installed (to ensure no accidental sex in stream)_
+  - _No Sexlab animations installed (to ensure no accidental sex in stream!!)_
 - Immersive Citizens
 - Immersize Patrols
 - Run for your lives